How to watch SpaceX launch Starship SN11, its latest Mars rocket prototype

 The hope is SN11 can be the first of its kind to survive a flight and landing.

-The prototype underwent a pair of test firings this week and SpaceX is currently gearing up for a flight attempt that could come at just about any time Friday afternoon.
+The prototype underwent a pair of test firings this week and SpaceX announced a flight attempt could come as soon as last Friday, but with low-lying clouds obscuring the view, the flight was called off for the day and local roads were reopened.

 Once fueling begins, launch is typically about 30-45 minutes away.
-A SpaceX livestream of the test flight should begin about five minutes before blast off and we'll embed that feed here.
-Keep an eye on my Twitter feed @ericcmack for more incremental updates.
+A SpaceX livestream of the test flight should begin about five minutes before blastoff and we'll embed that feed here.
+Keep an eye on my Twitter feed @ericcmack for incremental updates.

 Follow CNET's 2021 Space Calendar to stay up to date with all the latest space news this year.
 You can even add it to your own Google Calendar.